 - Sun protection: Bring your favorite hat and apply sunscreen.

 Biking with Children

 Our friends at REI have a comprehensive information and video page about biking with children.
-Please take the time to review this information if you plan to enjoy Celebrate LA with a child.
+Please take the time to review this information if you plan to enjoy CicLAvia with children.

 Experienced Riders Recommended

-Celebrate LA is not an ideal place to teach a child, or an adult, how to ride due to the heavy flow of bike, board, and pedestrian traffic.
-While we encourage participants of all ages and skill levels, we strongly suggest that children and all participants learn the basics of bike riding before participating on the event route.
+CicLAvia is not an ideal place to teach a child, or an adult, how to ride due to the heavy flow of bike, board, and pedestrian traffic.
+While we encourage participants of all ages and skill levels, we strongly suggest that children and all participants learn the basics of bike riding before participating in the event route.

 At CicLAvia, the Safety and Well-Being of our Participants is our Primary Concern